ymentha14/FromAdamtoW/README.md

-we store the results achieved during the training phase in a log file `log/log_{task_name}.json`, so that we can extract valuable information like the test accuracy and loss for every epoch of training, in order to analyze statistically the figures using `Analyze Results.ipynb`, and come to a conclusion on the superiority of AdamW over the other optimizers.
+we store the results achieved during the training phase in a log file `log/log_{task_name}.json`, so that we can extract valuable information like the test accuracy and loss for every epoch of training, in order to analyze statistically the figures using `notebooks/visu_stat.ipynb`, and come to a conclusion on the superiority of AdamW over the other optimizers.

 We found such scheduling to be convenient: